Farama-Foundation/ViZDoom/docs/api/cpp/doom_game.md

 | :--    | :--                                           |
 | Python | `set_render_messages(messages: bool) -> None` |

-Determine if in-game messages (information about pickups, kills, etc.) will be rendered in the game.
+Determine if in-game messages and notifications (notifications about pickups, kills, scripted text messages, etc.) will be rendered in the game.

 Default value: false